Trigger Point Therapy - Sternocleidomastoid (SCM) Syndrome

-SCM syndrome typically presents as neck stiffness with decreased rotation along with nausea/tinnitus/vertigo/torticollis (spasm in the neck).
+SCM syndrome typically presents as neck stiffness with decreased rotation - sometimes along with nausea, tinnitus, vertigo, or spasms in the neck

 Causes are often posture related with ‘Upper Crossed Pattern’ a common indicator, and it is very much associated with aging.